odoo/documentation/point_of_sale/belgian_fdm/setup.rst

 As mentioned before, in order to get certified the POS application must adhere to strict government guidelines.
-Because of this, a certified Odoo POS has some limitations not present in the non-certified Odoo POS.
+Because of this, a certified Twenty20 POS has some limitations not present in the non-certified Twenty20 POS.

 * Refunding is disabled
 * Modifying orderline prices
 * Creating/modifying/deleting POS orders
 * Selling products without a valid tax
-* Multiple Odoo POS configurations per POSBox are not allowed
+* Multiple Twenty20 POS configurations per POSBox are not allowed
 * Using the POS without a connection to the POSBox (and thus FDM)
 * Blacklisted modules: pos_discount, pos_reprint, pos_loyalty